ezyang/csrf-magic/README.txt

     * Minify csrf-magic.js for performance.

-    * Optional PHP5 exception support.

     * Auto-generate secret.

-    * Make "first time" session more robust by double-submitting.
+    * (?)
+Make "first time" session more robust by double-submitting.

-    * Test manual JavaScript overloading instructions.

     * Account for JavaScript generated-forms with some JavaScript that loads into some global onsubmit handler and checks form submissions accordingly.